busgurlu/cakephp-recaptcha/readme.md

 	public $components = array('Recaptcha.Recaptcha' => array('actions' => array('add')));

+	Component add Recaptcha helper to yout controller automaticaly.
+	Component add to your Model validation of recaptcha, if recaptcha is worong it set error message to recaptcha field in your Model.

 #### 2) Use without actions -> check recaptcha manualy ####

 	public $components = array('Recaptcha.Recaptcha'